Mastercard/client-encryption-python/README.md

 openapi-generator-cli generate -i openapi-spec.yaml -l python -o out
 ```

-Client library will be generated in the `out` folder.
+The client library will be generated in the `out` folder.

 See also: